graphql-compose/graphql-compose-mongoose/README.md

 Source code: https://github.com/graphql-compose/graphql-compose-mongoose-example

-Small explanation for varaibles naming:
+Small explanation for variables naming:
 - `UserSchema` - this is a mongoose schema
 - `User` - this is a mongoose model
 - `UserTC` - this is a `TypeComposer` instance for User. `TypeComposer` has `GraphQLObjectType` inside, avaliable via method `UserTC.getType()`.